Please read the guidelines before submitting your work.

 - Adult Fiction to include general, Suspense, Thriller, Humor, Sci-Fi, Fantasy, Crime, Thriller, Action, Romance, Women’s, and Realistic genres (no Dystopian novels, please)

 - YA and New Adult fiction to include general, Suspense, Thriller, Humor, Sci-Fi, Fantasy, Crime, Thriller, Action, Romance, Women’s, and Realistic genres (no Dystopian novels, please)

 - Children’s fiction/ nonfiction – must include both interior illustrations and text (see expectations under submission guidelines)

-We are not, at this time, considering short stories, novellas, novelettes, memoir, adult biography, adult autobiography, or single poem submissions.
+- Novellas, novelettes, memoir, biography, or autobiography submissions.
 If and when we’re ready for such submissions, we’ll post a call.

-Anthologies are by individual call only. (see top of page)
+- Short stories are accepted by anthology call only. (see top of page)

 Adult, YA, and New Adult fiction submission files should be formatted as follows:

 - Lucinda Bright size 14 font (our submissions editor is low vision) with no changes in font throughout the manuscript

 - Double-spaced text (set in the word processor, not done manually)